 Attorney Hilary Vesell

+Hilary is a trial attorney specializing in personal injury and family law cases.
 Hilary is admitted to practice in all Pennsylvania courts.
 Hilary is also admitted to the Supreme Court of the United States and the United States Federal District Court for the Middle District of Pennsylvania.
 Hilary is a member of the Pennsylvania Bar Association and Dauphin County Bar Association as well as the Pennsylvania Association for Justice and the American Association for Justice.
 She is also a Member of the Florida Bar and has been certified as a family mediator as well as licensed as a mental health counselor.

 Hilary Vesell lives in Hershey, PA where she was born and raised.
 She graduated with honors from Hershey High School in 1993.
 Hilary attended Columbia University where she graduated with a BA in psychology and minors in economics and sociology.
 Hilary also has a Master’s in Clinical Psychology from Columbia University.
 Hilary received her law degree from the University of Miami, School of Law.